Process Design

 What Gets Fixed

-The outcomes of a good operations engagement are concrete.
+The outcomes of a good operations engagement are concrete and visible within weeks - not months.

-Decisions get faster because ownership is clear and there is a framework for what each person can decide without escalation.
+Decisions get faster.
+Ownership is clear and there is a framework for what each person can decide without escalation.
+Decisions that used to wait for the founder now happen without them.

-The founder gets time back because the processes that required their involvement are now documented and owned by someone else.
+The founder gets time back.
+The processes that required their involvement are now documented and owned by someone else.
+The founder stops being the bottleneck.
+We covered this pattern in detail in why founders become the bottleneck.

-Onboarding gets easier because the knowledge that previously lived in one person's head is now in a system that anyone can follow.
+Onboarding gets easier.
+The knowledge that previously lived in one person's head is now in a system that anyone can follow.
+New hires are productive in weeks, not months.

-The same problems stop recurring because the root cause has been fixed rather than managed.
+The same problems stop recurring.
+The root cause has been fixed rather than managed.
+The team is not firefighting the same issues every quarter.

-The team gets more autonomous because they have the structure and tools to work without constant check-ins.
+The team gets more autonomous.
+They have the structure and tools to work without constant check-ins.
+The founder is free to focus on strategy rather than supervision.

 None of these outcomes are vague.
-They are specific, measurable, and visible within weeks of the engagement starting — not months.
+They are specific, measurable, and visible within weeks of the engagement starting.

 The Difference Between an Advisor and an Implementation Partner